alpaka-group/llama/documentation/pages/user/views.rst

 LLAMA provides a class to easy the pain (a bit) called :cpp:`llama::ForEach`.
-It takes a datum domain as compile time parameter and a functor as compile and run time parameters and calls this functor for each leave of the datum domain tree, e.g.
+It takes a datum domain as compile time parameter and a functor as compile and run time parameters and calls this functor for each leaf of the datum domain tree, e.g.

 .. code-block:: C++